Also Serving Nasal Surgery Patients in Everett & Bellingham

 Nasal surgery to correct breathing problems can make a big difference in your life.
-Dr. Grant has the experience to address most breathing issues, but the most common problems are:
+Dr. Jonathan Grant has the experience to address most breathing issues, but the most common problems are:

 - A deviated septum – off-center cartilage and bone within the nose that restricts breathing.
 The procedure that corrects a deviated septum is called septoplasty.